baka-rust/beep.py/README.md

 A Sequencer.
 Contains a singular oscillator and steps through defined note frequencies at a constant pace (a beat).
 When it's through with a sequence, it wraps around.
 It also can have rests, defined as `r` in the sequence (otherwise a list of floats).

 ### Sample
 A sample, aka a chunk of audio data.
 Assumed to be a .wav file.
 It will automatically convert the sample to 8-bit mono on creation, but currently assumes a sample rate of 44100 (as defined in beep.py, thus it's potentially variable).
-Not really usable unitl I write a "Sampler" aka something in charge of sequencing and playing samples.
+Not really usable until I write a "Sampler" aka something in charge of sequencing and playing samples.
 Still, you can treat it like any other element with an output, and it'll just loop through the sample.

 ### RangeCompressor